 The relevant merger control legislation in Ukraine includes the following:

 Also, due to the conflict with Russia, Ukraine introduced sanctions against certain individuals and legal entities.
-The AMC is required to reject notifications on concentrations (or drop their review, if they are already in Phase I or II) if any of the parties to the concentration (or any entity/individual connected to them through control relationships) is on the Ukrainian sanctions list, and where a particular type of sanctions applies to a given individual or entity (eg, assets freeze, etc).
+The AMC is required to reject notifications on concentrations (or drop their review, if they are already in Phase I or II) if any of the parties to the concentration (or any entity/individual connected to them through control relationships) is on the Ukrainian sanctions list, and where a particular type of sanction applies to a given individual or entity (eg, asset freeze).

 Restrictions Applicable to Foreign Companies